undeadyequ/forecasting_japanese_election_clean/README.md

 # Forecasting Japanese elections by ensemble decision tree models
-This is the origin scikit-learn implement of the following paper: Forecasting Japanese elections by ensemble decision tree models.
+This is the original scikit-learn implement of the paper: "Forecasting Japanese elections: A nonlinear machine-learning approach"

 # Requirements
 - Python 3.7.9